opentaps/opentaps_seas/docs/users.rst

 To see how you're doing with the tagging, use this report.
 It provides you a CSV file of all the topics and their current tags.
 The topics are in rows and the tags are in columns, and the value will be in the cells.
 If the tags is a marker tag, there will be an X.

+This CSV file can then be modified and imported back into the system (see above.)
+Tags which start with "__" should not be modified, as they will be ignored when you import the CSV file again.

 Exporting Topics
 ################